 - Practice patience.
 Give yourself extra time to travel so you aren’t tempted to speed.
 If you find yourself following a bicyclist, slow down and make sure the opposite lane of traffic is clear before you attempt to pass.
 Causing a crash will delay you far more than simply being patient!

 If you or a loved one has been involved in a bicycle collision in Dallas, do not hesitate to contact Crowe Arnold & Majors, LLP.
 Call us at (214) 231-0544 for a free case evaluation.
-We can help you make an informed decision about how to proceed and will begin working to protect your right to compensation right away.
+Our Dallas bicycle accident lawyers can help you make an informed decision about how to proceed and will begin working to protect your right to compensation right away.